nullmastermind/prompts/windmill.md

   - Use language-specific validation libraries and patterns for robust input handling
   - Ensure parameter configuration matches the interface design specified in DESIGN.md

-- **Step 8: Testing and Specification Validation**
+- **Step 8: Testing and Specification Validation (Single File Only)**
-  - Create specification-driven test modules that validate each requirement from REQUIREMENTS.md
+  - **INLINE TESTING ONLY**: Create specification-driven test functions within the main script file that validate each requirement from REQUIREMENTS.md
+  - **NO SEPARATE TEST FILES**: All testing must be implemented within the single script file using language-appropriate inline patterns
   - Implement tests that verify the main function behavior matches the design specifications
   - Use Windmill's instant preview feature to test scripts during development
   - Validate the complete implementation against all specification documents
-  - Ensure all EARS requirements have corresponding test cases that pass
+  - Ensure all EARS requirements have corresponding test cases that pass within the single file
   - Confirm the main function remains intact and functional with proper parameter validation and documentation

 - **Expected Result**: A complete, production-ready script in the chosen language that executes successfully in Windmill with:
+  - **SINGLE FILE IMPLEMENTATION**: All code, tests, and functionality contained within one script file only
   - Complete specification documentation (REQUIREMENTS.md, DESIGN.md, TASKS.md) serving as single source of truth
   - Full traceability from business requirements through technical design to implementation tasks
   - **Real-time task tracking**: All tasks in TASKS.md showing `[✅]` Completed status with complete implementation history